-PADI Advanced Open Water
+PADI Advanced Open Water Diver

-PADI Enriched Air Nitrox Specialty
+PADI Enriched Air Nitrox Diver

 PADI Rescue Diver

 Rescue Diver is an important step in furthering your diving knowledge and experience.
 This course is tailored for those who are interested in becoming future dive professionals.
 The unique content includes in-depth academics on diving physiology, dive accident profiles and statistics, risk management and preventative techniques.
-This course meets on Wednesdays for three weeks.

 Divemaster candidates will learn the knowledge and skills necessary to transition from a recreational diver to a dive professional.
 Instructor-level academic knowledge will be developed in diving physics, physiology, decompression, equipment, and environment.
 Pool training includes perfecting skills to a level of “demonstration quality” for open water skills, rescue, navigation, and problem solving.

-Instructor Development Course
+PADI Instructor Development Course